A seemingly straight forward question, and one that I recently asked on Facebook.

 A note of caution.
 “Being nice to animals” is complicated.
 Over-feeding pets is a big problem, as many vets will attest.
 And although anthropomorphizing is sometimes a great shortcut to understanding and caring for animals, it carries some major caveats too.
 A topic for another day, perhaps.
 Actually, I wrote a bit about that in this post.
 If you’re an aspiring animal trainer, you should read it.

 Want to learn more?
-Sign up to get blog updates, and I’ll keep you posted on upcoming free webinars and online courses, too!
+My online courses are wildly popular but only open for admission occasionally.
+Sign up to be kept in the loop, and I’ll keep you posted on upcoming free webinars and new blog posts, too!

 Ascione & Weber (1996).
 Children’s attitudes about the humane treatment of animals and empathy: One-year follow up of a school-based intervention.